This document explains the various methods you can use to create a ZomboDB index.

 name column's type has been changed from

-varchar, which (if you read the type mapping documentation, will cause it be indexed as a
+varchar, which (if you read the documentation/TYPE-MAPPING documentation, will cause it be indexed as a

 keyword in Elasticsearch.

 Additionally, we concatenate the